On this page

 Some local authorities have been fluoridating the drinking water they supply for a number of years.
 Approximately half of New Zealanders have access to fluoridated drinking water.

-The Health (Fluoridation of Drinking Water) Amendment enables the Director-General of Health to direct local authorities to add – or not to add – fluoride to a drinking water supply.
-Any local authority that receives a direction to fluoridate one of its drinking water supplies must take all practicable steps to ensure the optimal level of fluoride is present in that supply.
+The Health (Fluoridation of Drinking Water) Amendment Act 2021, enables the Director-General of Health to direct local authorities to add fluoride to a drinking water supply.
+Any local authority that receives a direction to fluoridate one of its drinking water supplies must take all practicable steps to ensure the optimal level of fluoride for oral health benefits is present in that supply.

-Local authorities may also choose to start fluoridating any drinking water supplies without being directed to by the Director-General.
-And any local authority that was fluoridating a drinking water supply before the amendments came into effect must continue to do so.
+Local authorities may also choose to fluoridate any drinking water supplies without being directed to by the Director-General.
+Any local authority that was fluoridating a drinking water supply before the Health Act amendments came into effect must continue to do so.

 In deciding whether to make a direction to fluoridate, the Director-General is required to consider: